rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 ClockForge provides clock signals and waves for synchronizing and modulating other modules in your Eurorack system.
 It features a global BPM control, multiple clock outputs, adjustable clock multiplication and division per output, tap tempo functionality, sync to external clock sources, Euclidean rhythm generation, and custom swing patterns per output.

+Part of the **Forge** series of modules which share a single hardware platform.

 <img src="./images/Front.jpg" alt="Logo" style="width:20%"/>

 [ModularGrid]([https://](https://modulargrid.net/e/other-unknown-clockforge-by-voltage-foundry-modular))